 Applications will be peer-evaluated.
 This principle lies at the heart of how the CALQ operates.

 Under the Recognition program, the notion of peer goes beyond the affinities of artistic practice.
-All applications will be evaluated by juries primarily made up of recognized Indigenous artists, Elders, creators, professionals or cultural managers who are representative of the Indigenous artistic community.
+All applications will be evaluated by juries primarily made up of recognized First Nations artists, Elders, creators, professionals or cultural managers who are representative of the First Nations artistic community.

-11. How will you ensure that Indigenous protocols and cultures are respected during the project evaluation process?
+11. How will you ensure that First Nations protocols and cultures are respected during the project evaluation process?

-In a spirit of recognition and appreciation, the CALQ seeks to support the reappropriation, reconstruction and development efforts of Québec’s Indigenous arts community.
+In a spirit of recognition and appreciation, the CALQ seeks to support the reappropriation, reconstruction and development efforts of Québec’s First Nations arts community.

-For that reason, the CALQ invites all artists and artistic organizations, Indigenous as well as non-Indigenous, to adopt an approach that is respectful of Indigenous artistic expression, cultural protocols and rights.
+For that reason, the CALQ invites all artists and artistic organizations, First Nations as well as non-First Nations, to adopt an approach that is respectful of First Nations artistic expression, cultural protocols and rights.

-Collaborative efforts leading to genuine exchanges should pave the way for the successful completion of all artistic projects that address or incorporate distinctive aspects of Indigenous cultures.
+Collaborative efforts leading to genuine exchanges should pave the way for the successful completion of all artistic projects that address or incorporate distinctive aspects of First Nations cultures.